UtrechtUniversity/ricgraph/docs/ricgraph_harvest_scripts.md

 ### Organization abbreviation
 Ricgraph uses the term *organization abbreviation*.
-This is a string of a few letters that can be passed to some harvest scripts to determine for which organisation such a script will harvest data.
+This is a string of a few letters that can be passed to some harvest scripts to determine for which organization such a script will harvest data.
 Examples are *UU* or *UMCU*.

 You will see this in keys in the